ComputerScienceMasterStudent/CoCreateInstanceFromDll/README.md

 # CoCreateInstanceFromDll
-Create COM interface from DLL instead of using CoCreateInstance
+Creates a COM interface from a DLL instead of using CoCreateInstance